grnet/e-science/how_to_install_web_env.md

 Prerequisites for the installation of web environment.

 * Python 2.7.3
-* easy_install and pip
+* easy_install and pip and Git 1.7/1.8
-* Git 1.7/1.8
+* MySQL Database
 * virtualenv
 * Django
-* Database (SQLite, MySQL, PostgreSQL)
 * South
 * Sublime Text editor

 ##Installation Procedures
-* Install python 2.7.3
+1. Install python 2.7.3

 To check your Python version, run the command:

       python -V
-* Install Python Package Managers: easy_install and pip
+2. Install Python Package Managers: easy_install and pip and git

 Install setup tools